vbounyasit/MyAndroidApp/README.md

 A **group page** will automatically be created after initiating a new conversation, where users will be able to **post content and medias**, or **comment on existing posts**.
 They will also be able to **upvote/downvote/share** existing posts or comments

+Here's a sneak peak at the navigation graph :

 <img src="docs/images/navgraph.png" width="800">

 ## Architecture choices